DabirRahmani/rick_and_morty_front/README.md

 ## V1
 **Landing page**
 + a row for chars
-+ a row for places
++ a row for locations
 + a row for episodes
++ card for chars
++ card for locations